gem5/website/_pages/governance.md

 A maintainer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a member of the PMC.
 This role is described below.

-Note: The definitive list of maintainers is kept via a GitHub Team and lists on the website, etc. may be out of date.
+Note: The definitive list of maintainers is kept via a GitHub Team which is not publicly visible due to GitHub limitations.
+Lists on the website, etc. may be out of date.

 ### Project management committee